Learn to Meditate: Popular Types of Meditation (for Beginners)

 Benefits: Gets you out of your head and into your body.
 Reduces overthinking and brings the mind and body together in the here and now.
 Improves a sense of well-being, decreases physical discomfort and pain, and reduces stress levels.

 5-15 Minutes Guided Body Scan

-You can do this mediation laying down, sitting or even standing Just have your spine straight.
+You can do this meditation laying down, sitting or even standing.
+Just have your spine straight.

 Start by bringing your awareness to your feet.
 What sensations are there?
 Hot, cold, tingling?